daattali/beautiful-jekyll/README.md

 ---
 ```

+If you don't want to use any parameters on a page, you still need to use the two dashed lines.
+If you don't, then your file will be shown as-is withou the Beautiful Jekyll template.

 You can look at the top of [`aboutme.md`](https://raw.githubusercontent.com/daattali/beautiful-jekyll/master/aboutme.md) as an example.

-**Important takeaway: ALWAYS add the YAML front matter, which is two lines with three dashes, to EVERY page.
+**Important takeaway: ALWAYS add the YAML front matter, which is two lines of three dashes, to EVERY page.
 If you have any parameters, they go between the two lines.**

-If you don't include YAML then your file will not use this template.

 # Supported parameters

 Below is a list of the parameters that **Beautiful Jekyll** supports (any of these can be added to the YAML front matter of any page).
-Remember to also look in the `_config.yml` file to see additional settings.
+Remember to also look in the `_config.yml` file to see additional site-wide settings.

 ## Main parameters